 See, et al’s review found no evidence that learner response systems enhance children’s academic attainment, including technologies that embed gaming features.
 However, they did find studies that showed that math and reading can be improved using digital formative assessments (See, et al, 2021).
 More causal research is needed in this area as newer generations of children have grown up being more digitally proficient than previous generations as technology has improved.

-Ohio state data (2009–2010 to 2012–2013) on 7 million students in K–12 schools delivering online education, with no brick-and-mortar schools, and have full-time students showed that low-income, lower-achieving white students were more likely to choose e-schools, while minority students from the same classification were more likely to choose traditional charter schools.
+Ohio state synchronous vs asynchronous class data (2009–2010 to 2012–2013) on 7 million students in K–12 schools delivering online education, with no brick-and-mortar schools, and have full-time students, showed that low-income, lower-achieving white students were more likely to choose e-schools, while minority students from the same classification were more likely to choose traditional charter schools.
 Very telling is that students in e-schools have worse performance in standardized assessments than those in traditional charter and traditional public schools (Ahn and McEachin, 2017).

-Of course, there are many other factors that could have affected this result, indicating the need for more research, especially to correct confounding variables.
+Of course, there are many other factors that could have affected asynchronous vs synchronous classes result, indicating the need for more research, especially to correct confounding variables.

-A meta-review of 52 studies found two main factor categories influencing teachers’ intentions to conduct formative assessment – personal factors (instrumental attitude, self-efficacy, and education and training) and contextual factors (internal school support, external policy, school environment, and cultural norm) (Yan, et al, 2020).
+A meta-review of 52 asynchronous class vs synchronous found two main factor categories influencing teachers’ intentions to conduct formative assessment - personal factors (instrumental attitude, self-efficacy, and education and training) and contextual factors (internal school support, external policy, school environment, and cultural norm) (Yan, et al, 2020).
 This indicates more than just teacher ability and motivation as important factors in student performance assessments; a tightly-integrated support system is implied as a crucial factor.

 A review of 55 eligible studies from 11 major databases showed evidence that formative assessments delivered digitally facilitate mathematics and reading learning for young children; however, its effectiveness in other subjects, for older children, or over formative assessment without technology was not demonstrated (See, et al, 2021).

 A good and well-thought-out course design is essential, especially in online learning.
-Courses should be highly-structured, especially introductory courses.
+Synchronous and asynchronous class meaning is that courses are usually highly-structured, especially introductory courses.
 The course activities, assessments, and technology requirements should all be explicitly written and scheduled, while also allowing for accessibility for students with disabilities.
 They should also be aligned with the learning outcomes and module learning objectives, so planning a course out takes a lot of thought and time.

 Courses can also be blended with synchronous parts like live videos of demos and problem-solving tasks and with asynchronous parts like homework and extra exercises that can be done offline or outside of class hours.